apache/kibble-1/docs/source/managing.rst

 1. Go to the "Organisation" tab in the top menu
 2. Locate the Create a new organisation` field set
-3. Enter the details required for the new organsation
+3. Enter the details required for the new organisation

 This will set up a new organisation and set it as your default (current) one.